opringle/nlp-fine-tune/README.md

-# Fine tune BERT on GCP
+# Fine tune large models on GCP

 Leverage GCP as a training job management platform to speed up your ML workflow.
+This example shows how to structure an ML project so that you can train models on CPU, GPU or TPUs using pytorch.

 ## Prerequisites